-The Department of Education recently published new regulations which affect students who repeat courses.
+Federal Regulations specify rules for repeat coursework.
 These regulations may impact your financial aid eligibility and awards, including Pell Grant, SEOG Grant, Direct Loans, and Federal Work-Study.
-Beginning with the spring 2012 semester, regulations prevent the UIS Office of Financial Assistance from paying for a course that has been passed and repeated more than one time.
-In order for a repeated course to be counted towards your enrollment status for financial aid purposes you may only repeat a previously passed course once (a total of two attempts).
-If you enroll in a previously repeated and passed course for a third time, this course will not count toward your enrollment for financial aid purposes.
-Please refer to the following website for complete details: http://www.uis.edu/financialaid/guide/RepeatedClasses.html.
+The regulations prevent the UIS Office of Financial Assistance from paying for a course that has been passed and repeated more than one time.
+In order for a repeated course to be counted towards your enrollment status for financial aid purposes, you may only repeat a previously passed course once (a total of two attempts).
+If you enroll in a previously repeated and passed course for the third time, this course will not count toward your enrollment for financial aid purposes.

+Please refer to the following website for complete details: The Office of Financial Assistance.